primercuervo/Documentation_test/tutor04.rst

 ﻿###########################################
-Basics of Digital Systems - Boolean algebra
+Basics of Digital Systems - Boolean Algebra
 ###########################################

 It is a branch of algebra where the values of the variables are 0 and 1, or false and true respectively.
 There are only three operations, the logical conjunction denoted as ∧ or X, logical disjunction denoted as ∨ or + and logical negation denoted as ¬ or !.
 In this text we will use X, + and ! respectively as the logic gates and, or and negation.

-Axioms of Boolean algebra
+Axioms of Boolean Algebra
 =========================

 From Wikipedia, *an axiom is a sentence or proposition that is not proven or demonstrated and is considered as obvious or as an initial consensus necessary for the construction or acceptance of a theory.
 For this reason, it is accepted as truth and serves as the starting point for deduction and inferences from other truths.* In Boolean algebra there are ten axioms and are described as follows.
 In these axioms “a” is a Boolean variable that can only assume 0 or 1.